Creuzbourg's Jäger Corps: Operations

 Montreal.
 In August 1778 at least one company was based around Terrebonne.
-The winter of 1779-1780 was spent in cantonment at La Prairie and during the summer of 1781 the corps was part of Québec garrison.
+The winter of 1779-1780 was spent in cantonment at La Prairie.
+During the summer of 1781, the corps formed the Québec garrison situated across the St-Lawrence at Pointe-de-Lévis.

 The winter of 1781-1782 spent in quarters in Saint-Vallier and Châteauguay; during the summer of 1782 the corps was posted to Île aux Noix and Lacolle, in the Montérégie region.

 Disbandment

-After the Treaty of Paris 1783 the Hesse-Hanau contingent was repatriated.
-Nevertheless, almost half of Creuzbourg's Jäger Corps chose to resign and settle in Canada.
-Their combat experience had been limited, but during long marches they had learned the way of the wilderness with hunting, fishing and snowshoeing, and enjoyed life much more than in Germany.
+The Treaty of Paris 1783 saw the Hesse-Hanau contingent repatriated, with almost half of Creuzbourg's Jäger Corps opting to resign and settle in North America.
+Their combat experience had been limited, but their long marches taught them the ways of the wilderness as they hunted, fished and snowshoed.
+Overall, they enjoyed a freedom not felt in Germany.

 Organization

 Four companies of 100 officers and men each.